makomori/Sharaku/README.md

     }

     func shViewControllerDidCancel() {
-      // This will be called when your cancel filtering the image.
+      // This will be called when you cancel filtering the image.
     }
 }
 ```